 Thinking about (let alone going through) the possibility of your children being hurt by strangers is frightening.
 Consequently, teaching your children about personal safety is vital.
-Personal safety that entail techniques on how to protect themselves from predators are as important as other strategies you use to safe, like buckling a seat belt.
+Personal safety that entails techniques on how to protect themselves from predators is as important as other strategies you use to safe, like buckling a seat belt.

 10 Tips to Protect Your Kids from Strangers

 1. Inform your children that the rules that regard strangers differ when they are alone compared with when they are with trusted adults.
 Let them know that even though mom and dad say allow freely with people on retails stores, and the same people even compliment the kids; such instances are okay because they are supervised by grownups.

 2. Teach them whenever they become lost, they should remain stationary as they scream your name repeatedly.
 Chances are you are within hearing and on hearing their scream you will simply call them out.
 Further, if anyone approaches them to help, they should insist he or she calls you and not take them anywhere.